What Is a Router? Router Definition and Functions

 What is the purpose of a router?

-The purpose of a WLAN device is to connect computer networks, allowing data to route seamlessly between them.
-They manage traffic flow between networks, cut down large networks into smaller and more manageable segments, and perform network address translation (NAT) to allow for public IP sharing.
+A WLAN device connects computer networks, allowing data to route seamlessly between them.
+It manages traffic flow between networks and cuts down large networks into smaller and more manageable segments.
+It also performs network address translation (NAT) to allow for public IP sharing.

 Do I need a router for WiFi?